|

 REG:

-Nickname for English Reginald, meaning "wise ruler."
+Short form of English Reginald, meaning "wise

 REGGIE:

-Pet form of English Reginald, meaning "wise ruler."
+Pet form of English Reginald, meaning "wise

 REGINALD: